- One Day Tours

 We visit this location regularly as part of our tour and it is probably our favourite site for free-diving.
 The area is a protected lagoon of small islands with a white shell sand base.
 It is remote from human influence so it's a pristine area washed by the productive, clear Atlantic Ocean, where the currents push around all the small islands so its stacked with marine life.
 Visibility is usually at least 10m and we regularly have 20m here.
 There is a mixed colony of harbour and grey seals and with a maximum depth of around 12m.
 It's great for extended free-diving to work on those interactions with the seals.
 There are anemone walls, tidal channels, sea grass beds, small caves and kelp reefs.
 Just an all round awesome spot and when it's calm and the sun's shining, there's nowhere better!

-20-30m is easily attainable here and we will bring a line for those who wish to practice some depth training.
+20-30m is easily attainable here (but 5-10m is easy beside the shore) and we will bring a line for those who wish to practice some depth training.
 The trip is based on fun and adventure rather than achieving depth so we'll ask divers to work in pairs and stay within safe limits when we visit here.

 About an hour from our base by boat, this is a hidden lake filled with relics from the late 1800's.
 The water is warm and the history is rich.
 We swim ashore and walk up the sides of the island to discover this secret place!